SecurityScorecard Connector

 Asset Data Validation

-Objective: Ensure the number of companies (devices) in SecurityScorecard aligns with the number of devices displayed in Tenable Exposure Management.
+Objective: Ensure that the number of assets imported from SecurityScorecard aligns with the assets displayed in Exposure Management.

 In SecurityScorecard: